sensebox/books-v2/en/erste-schritte/zusammenbau.md

-##Inventarliste
+##Inventory

-### Grundausstattung
+### Basic Configuration

 ![Komponentenübersicht der Standardversion](../pictures/01_aufbau.png)

-- Gehäuse mit Deckel
+- case with lid
-- mini-USB Kabel + Adapter
+- mini-USB wire + adapter
 - senseBox MCU
-- Sensor für Luftfeuchte und Temperatur
-- Schutzgehäuse für Sensor mit Luftfeuchte und Temperatur + Zubehör
-- Plexiglas mit Plastikstiften
+- sensor for humidity and temperature
+- protective case for humidity and temperature sensor + attachments
+- plexiglas with plastic bolts
-- M20 Gewinde
+- M20 screw thread
-- Tüte mit 8 Schrauben
+- bag with 8 screws
 - Bee

-# Aufbau
+# Installation

-## 1. Schritt
+## 1. Step

-*senseBox MCU im Gehäuse anbringen:*

-Dazu richtest du die MCU so aus, dass der micro USB-Anschluss und der rote Knopf zum Loch im Gehäuse zeigen.
-Danach schraubst du die MCU mit zwei kleinen Schrauben am Gehäuse fest.
-Nutze dazu die beiden mittleren Löcher an der Längsseite des MCUs.
+*mounting of senseBox MCU in the case:*

+Therefor you have to align the MCU so that the micro USB-access and the red button are pointing to the hole in the case.
+Please screw the MCU to the case with the two provided screws.
+Use therefor the two holes in the middle of the long side of the MCU.

 ![ MCU im Gehäuse](../pictures/mcu_verschraubung.jpeg)

-## 2. Schritt
+## 2. Step

-*Anschließen vom Bee und Temperatur- und Luftfeuchtigkeitssensor:*
+*Connecting Bee and humidity-/ temperaturesensorAnschließen vom Bee und Temperatur- und Luftfeuchtigkeitssensor:*

 Unanhängig davon, welches Bee du benutzt, musst du im nächsten Schritt dein Bee auf dem dafür vorgesehenen *XBEE1* Steckplatz anbringen.